What is a GPA?

-Retake old classes: Your GPA is more than likely being weighed down by classes that you performed poorly in.
+Retake old classes: Your GPA is more than likely being weighed down by classes in which you performed poorly.
 Certain colleges and universities will allow you to retake credits, giving you the opportunity to turn a bad grade into a good one.

 Build a better schedule: Don’t take all of your required, challenging classes at once.
 You have the ability to make your own schedule, so build in a healthy mix of hard classes with easier ones.